drewstaylor/area-52-course-2-lessons/lesson-02-cw721-soulbound/exercise-02/exercise.md

 ### "Contractors" vs "Librarians"

-Contractors are developers who keep their code private.
-They believe most metaverse programs won't need to expose their methods.
+Contractors believe most metaverse programs won't need to expose their methods.
 Rogue, mercantile, opportunistic, they're quite an individualistic and self-reliant group.
 They work quickly, but things might get a bit messy.
 Do you like spaghetti?

-Librarians are developers who believe metaverse programs should always be compiled with library features enabled to better promote interoperability.
+Librarians are developers who believe metaverse programs should always be compiled with library features enabled, and their methods publicly exposed, to better promote interoperability.
 Erudite, rigid, jingoistic they're a stuffy breed, but they do build modular programs.

 ### Non-transferable NFTs